georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 ***
 ### Choosing the right statistical test

-One of the more common errors you see in hypothesis testing is application of the wrong statisitcal test to a given data set.
+One of the more common errors you see in hypothesis testing is application of the wrong statistical test to a given data set.
 By "wrong", I just mean that the assumptions of the test are violated by some aspect of the underlying data.

 What are the critical factors when selecting your test?
 * Number of dependent variables.